arunisin/movie-logger/README.md

 ### 7. Deploy to Vercel

-1. Push your repo to GitHub.
+1. Push your fork to GitHub (it's already there if you forked; just push any local changes).
-2. Go to [vercel.com/new](https://vercel.com/new) and import the repository.
+2. Go to [vercel.com/new](https://vercel.com/new) and import your forked repository.
 3. Add all environment variables under **Settings → Environment Variables** in the Vercel dashboard.
 Make sure to add every variable from the table above.
 4. Click **Deploy**.